A place can be e.g. a continent, a city or a graveyard. For step by step instructions have a look at our Places.

 Hierarchy of administrative units in which the place is located, e.g. Austria, Italy and their respective subunits like Lower Austria, Styria.

 Hierarchy of historical places respectively historical administrative units in which the place is located e.g. Duchy of Bavaria or Lombard Kingdom.

 Places and their subunits¶

 An example of a place would be a graveyard.
 That place is the superior unit.
 Each grave of this cemetery is considered a Feature that forms the cemetery.
 Each of those graves is composed of one or many subunits (Stratigraphic unit).
 This would be the burials in the very grave (e.g. a primary and a secondary burial) and the back filling.
-Each stratigraphic unit may have associated finds (Artifact) belonging to the respective unit: e.g. the grave goods of one of the burials, the finds found in the back filling.
+Each stratigraphic unit may have associated Artifact belonging to the respective unit: e.g. the grave goods of one of the burials, the artifacts found in the back filling.
 Anthropological information can be added via Human remains - another subunit of stratigraphic unit.